 You can use this calculator to play with the bruto salary to calculate health insurance costs as well as pension and taxes.
 Please note that if you’re using this calculator to also estimate taxes, keep in mind that the percentage charged for “porez i prirez” varies from city to city.

-Unemployed people can request that their HZZO health insurance premium be covered by the state only if they notify HZZO within 30 days of losing their job.
+Unemployed people can request that their HZZO health insurance premium be covered by the state only if they notify HZZO within 30 days of losing their job (if they quit their job or got fired).
 It should be noted this only applies to those that lose their job at a Croatian company.
 As part of this process, you’ll also have an interview with HZZ (a different agency) upon losing your job.

 When hiring a freelancer, there must be a contract that defines the amount they will be paid and the term in which it will be paid.
-On top of this amount, the employer must pay for health insurance, taxes and pension.
+On top of this amount, the employer must pay for health insurance, taxes, and pension.
 There are two pension funds, so the company must pay into the pension funds for which the freelancer is registered.
 Some are only in one, some are in both.
-For all of these reasons, freelancers are usually just paid in cash to avoid this whole mess.
+For all of these reasons, freelancers are usually just paid in cash to avoid this whole mess (which is not legal, for the record).

 In the case where a freelancer is hired properly and legally, the health insurance cost is calculated as 7,5% of their bruto payment and is paid for by the employer.